-Unitil had an investment in Net Utility Plant of \$666.8 million at March 31, 2014.
+Unitil had an investment in Net Utility Plant of \$681.7 million at June 30, 2014.
 Unitil's total operating revenue includes revenue to recover the approved cost of purchased electricity and natural gas in rates on a fully reconciling basis.
 As a result of this reconciling rate structure, the Company's earnings are not directly affected by changes in the cost of purchased electricity and natural gas.
 Earnings from Unitil's utility operations are primarily derived from the return on investment in the utility assets of the three distribution utilities and Granite State.

 Unitil also conducts non-regulated operations principally through Usource Inc. and Usource L.L.C. (collectively, Usource), which is wholly-owned by Unitil Resources Inc., a wholly-owned subsidiary of Unitil.
-Usource provides energy brokering and advisory services to large commercial and industrial customers primarily in the northeastern United States.
+Usource provides energy brokering and advisory services to commercial and industrial customers primarily in the northeastern United States.
+As an energy broker and advisor, Usource assists its clients with the procurement and contracting for electricity and natural gas in competitive energy markets.

 The Company's other subsidiaries include Unitil Service Corp., which provides, at cost, a variety of administrative and professional services to Unitil's affiliated companies, Unitil Realty Corp.
 (Unitil Realty), which owns and manages Unitil's corporate office building and property located in Hampton, New Hampshire and Unitil Power Corp., which formerly functioned as the full requirements wholesale power supply provider for Unitil Energy.
 Unitil's consolidated net income includes the earnings of the holding company and these subsidiaries.